Gitko01/BlockActivators/README.md

 # Future Features / Versions
 - 1.19.1 and 1.19.3 coming soon
 - Tick interval modification (change how often the block activator updates)

+# Building Mod
+1. Download source code for this mod
+2. Unzip source code into a folder
+3. Open build.gradle in your favorite IDE __or__ the command line
+4. Run the build task in Gradle
+5. Check <mod_folder>/build/libs for this mod's .jar file (usually named block_activators-<mod_version>-<mc_version>)